 We will develop and implement a number of programs and initiatives in support of institutional diversity, equity and inclusion.
 We'll foster an environment in which all members of AACC are treated equitably, contribute fully to the Engagement Matters II: Excellence Through Innovation, and embrace and model our values.
 The IDEAL office will collaborate with departments and individuals across campus to promote a respectful, accessible and inclusive community for all.

-Inclusive excellence is the active, intentional and ongoing engagement with diversity – in the curriculum, in the ci-curriculum, and in communities (intellectual, social, cultural, geographical) with which individuals might connect – in ways that increase awareness, content knowledge, cognitive sophistication and empathic understanding of the complex ways individuals interact within systems and institutions.
+Inclusive excellence is the active, intentional and ongoing engagement with diversity – in the curriculum and in communities (intellectual, social, cultural, geographical) with which individuals might connect – in ways that increase awareness, content knowledge, cognitive sophistication and empathic understanding of the complex ways individuals interact within systems and institutions.

 Our affirmative action plans for women and minorities and our plans for veterans and individuals with disabilities establish the strategies through which we endeavor to sustain a culture that recognizes and values pluralism and difference.
 Data on employee/faculty utilization/availability statistics are available by request.
 To request statistics, email email@example.com.

 It is important to have a common vocabulary to avoid any misunderstandings and misinterpretations since words often have different meanings for different people.
 The Racial Equity Vocabulary list is a comprehensive resource, providing definitions for key terms like anti-racism, equity, inclusion, intersectionality and white privilege, to name a few.
 Please contact the IDEAL office at firstname.lastname@example.org if you would like a PDF copy of this list.